jwd83/spinup/README.md

 spinup
 ======

-A collection of shell scripts to spin up servers
+A collection of scripts to spin up servers